MoIzadloo/ultimate-react-multilevel-menu/README.md

 ### Item

-Item component is a single link
+The Item component is a single link

 #### Props